 Knox says, "The methods concentrate on personal rather than impersonal appeals.
 The approach aims to minister to potential donors instead of being just an attempt to get money from them.

-"The key is thank-you letters for every gift, with follow up investment reports.
+"The key is thank-you letters for every gift, with follow-up investment reports.
 This follow-up will convert some short-term donors into long-term donors."

-For a free subscription of Ask A Missionary every month, send a blank email to firstname.lastname@example.org
+For a free subscription of Ask-A-Missionary every month, send a blank email to firstname.lastname@example.org

 "The youth are also having a garage sale in the gym.
 They have been having Wednesday night suppers (hamburgers, taco salad, subs).
 This has not been a great money maker, but it is good for fellowship and keeps people thinking about the missions trip.

-One lady says: "We just got a postcard from our youth informing us of two of their fund raisers.
+One lady says: "We just got a postcard from our youth informing us of two of their fundraisers.
 One restaurant will donate to the church a portion of the cost of your meal on a particular day if you mention the name of our church/project when you order.
 On an upcoming Saturday, our youth will be car-hopping at a new Sonic drive-in.
 They get to keep the tips (probably a good deal for the restaurant too because I don't imagine that they're paying them salaries!)."

-I just learned of a Long John Silvers (a fast food restaurant) here in Houston that gives free meal tickets which church groups can sell to raise funds.
+I just learned of a Long John Silvers (a fast-food restaurant) here in Houston that gives free meal tickets which church groups can sell to raise funds.

 Southway has decided not to charge people directly to participate in the trip, because we don't want this to be a barrier to participation.
-However, we do expect serious work and preparation from them in discipleship and fund raising.
+However, we do expect serious work and preparation from them in discipleship and fundraising.
 We do find that most trip participants donate.

 Christian Muntean shares from his experience: "I'm not a super fund-raiser, but I've done my share of it and advised some others.
 It is very good for people to work for their trip and be able to sacrifice a little.
 I've been on numerous trips and watched many others.
-People that never have to work for their place or sacrifice something are often very difficult to work with on a team.
-If they haven't had to give anything to get some place, they may be likely not to give too much once they arrive.
-Encourage them to work, to save up, to cut costs and/or sell things.
+People who never have to work for their place or sacrifice something are often very difficult to work with on a team.
+If they haven't had to give anything to get someplace, they may be likely not to give too much once they arrive.
+Encourage them to work, save up, cut costs and/or sell things.
 This activity alone may not raise all the money that is needed, but it is an important part of getting ready to go."